DonBattery/Pygame_Intro/readme.md

-A brief intro to the wonderful, open-source, cross-platform Pygame Python library, which provide all the tools needed to create a nice 2D game or any other multi-media application using Python
+**A brief intro to the wonderful, open-source, cross-platform Pygame

+This Python library gives us all the tools needed to create a nice 2D game or any other multi-media application using Python including time, keyboard, mouse, joystick, sound and display control.

 This library is based on the popular Simple DirectMedia Layer (SDL) library which provides a rather powerful cross-platform hardware abstraction layer for game and multi-media development